Kozea/Radicale/DOCUMENTATION.md

 > **Security:** Be aware that the service runs in the local system account,
 > you might want to change this.
 Managing user accounts is beyond the scope of
 > this manual.
-Also make sure that the storage folder and log file is not
+Also, make sure that the storage folder and log file is not
 > readable by unauthorized users.

 The log file might grow very big over time, you can configure file rotation